StrongMind/culture/tech_sessions/cohorts/topics/monoliths_v_microservices.md

 Ebay (started as Monolith)
 Uber (started as Monolith)

-In other words, many very successful products started as a monolitgh and transitioned as they grew in maturity, scale and complexity.
+In other words, many very successful products started as a monolith and transitioned as they grew in maturity, scale and complexity.
 A Microservices model fits the organizational shape of very large corporations.

 Can you think of examples of products that might be in the wrong model?